MLB Playoffs TV Schedule 2018: What time, TV, c...

 - News Article

-MLB Playoffs TV Schedule 2018: What time, TV, channel is Atlanta Braves vs. Los Angeles Dodgers Game 2 NLDS?
-(10/5/18) Livestream, watch online
+MLB Playoffs TV Schedule 2018: What time, TV, channel is Boston Red Sox vs. New York Yankees, Game 3 ALDS?
+(10/8/18) Livestream, watch online

-The Atlanta Braves, trailing 1-0 in the best-of-five National League Division Series, meet the Los Angeles Dodgers in Game 2 on Friday, October 5, 2018 (10/5/18) at Dodger Stadium in Los Angeles, California.
-Clayton Kershaw will start for the Dodgers...
+The Boston Red Sox, tied 1-1 in the best of five American League Division Series, meet the New York Yankees in Game 3 on Monday, October 8, 2018 (10/8/18) at Yankee Stadium in the Bronx, New York.
+Nathan Eovaldi will start for the Red Sox against Luis...

 Tweets